mozilla/data-review/request.md

   </tr>
 </table>

+6) Please provide a link to the documentation for this data collection which describes the ultimate data set in a public, complete, and accurate way.
+ * Often the Privacy Notice for your product will link to where the documentation is expected to be.
+ * Common examples for Mozilla products/services:
+    * If this collection is Telemetry you can state "This collection is documented in its definitions files Histograms.json, Scalars.yaml, and/or Events.yaml and in the Probe Dictionary at https://probes.telemetry.mozilla.org."
+    * If this data is collected using the Glean SDK you can state “This collection is documented in its metrics.md document” and provide a link to where it is hosted.
+ * In some cases, documentation is included in the project’s repository.

-6) How long will this data be collected?
+7) How long will this data be collected?
 Choose one of the following:

 * This is scoped to a time-limited experiment/project until date MM-DD-YYYY.